-Twitter’s a convenient way to get your memes, world news, and pop culture hot takes all in one place.
-However, being an active Twitter user requires sifting through a daily deluge of toxic characters, including QAnon, white supremacists, bots, and deepfakes.
-In addition, a recent change of management may have you strongly considering the advantages of bailing.
-And there’s no denying the stress and anxiety that the fast pace of Twitter’s news cycle and the strain of constantly debating reply guys can bring.
+Twitter was once a convenient way to get your memes, world news, and pop culture hot takes all in one place.
+However, being an active Twitter user also required sifting through a daily deluge of toxic characters, including QAnon, white supremacists, bots, and deepfakes.
+The Elon Musk circus that has been steadily crushing the formerly popular social network may have you strongly considering the advantages of bailing.
+And there are a bunch of new social networks vying for the role of Twitter substitute, such as Threads, Bluesky, and Mastodon.
+(More on that later.)

 Hear me out on this: you don’t actually have to use Twitter.
 You can just delete your account.